How do we know whether systems approaches to tackling complex public health challenges are effective?

 There's an increasing recognition of the need to take a systems approach to tackling complex public health challenges.
 But how do we measure the impacts of our actions in the context of complex systems that adapt and change in response to them?

-Join our webinar where we’ll share practical examples of how to evaluate systems approaches to tackling complex public health challenges.
+Catch up on our webinar where we shared examples of how to evaluate systems approaches to tackling complex public health challenges.
 You'll also hear about the latest developments in frameworks and guidance for system-level evaluation, and discover how these can be used.

 Vanessa is a Research Fellow based at the London School of Hygiene and Tropical Medicine working with the NIHR School for Public Health Research.
 She has an academic background in nutrition and expertise in mixed method research.